 I’m guessing you’re the same.
 I was.

-Kate, one of my freelance writing students, was worried going into a meeting with a prospective client.
+Kate, who took my freelance writing course, was worried going into a meeting with a prospective client.
 What would she say if the client asked about her past experience?

 Here’s how it went, in Kate’s own words: